Alberto Forato: 450 Career

 It was initially planned that Forato would remain in the MX2 class when he signed for the SM Action Gas Gas team for the 2021 FIM Motocross World Championship.
 However, due to his height and build, it was decided that he would move up to MXGP instead two months before the start of the season.
 After struggling for points in the opening rounds, he improved to become a consistent point scorer, with a standout result at the second Turkish round with sixth overall.

 The 2022 FIM Motocross World Championship would see Forato improve drastically in the MXGP class.
 He routinely recorded top-ten race finishes, including a fourth place in the first race in Latvia.
 Despite missing two rounds due to injury, he managed to finish eleventh in the final standings, as well as winning his first Italian Elite Motocross Championship in the MX1 class dominantly.
 Forato again improved throughout the 2023 season, finishing the majority of the races in the top-ten.
 His push further towards the front culminated at the penultimate round in Maggiora, where he won the Saturday qualifier to secure his first pole position, before finishing the first race in third to secure his first Grand Prix top-three.
 This resulted in seventh in the final standings alongside him successfully defending his Italian Prestige MX1 Championship title.
 He then made his second appearance for Italy at the Motocross des Nations.
 After a tough qualifying for the nation, Forato and his teammates were able to climb the podium and finish third overall.

 Forato moved to the Standing Construct Honda MXGP team for the 2024 FIM Motocross World Championship.
 Having surgery for a thumb injury a week before the start of the season meant he could not race at the opening round.
 Following this, he had a big crash training for the second round of the season, resulting in eight broken ribs and a collapsed lung.
 He returned to world championship action at the thirteenth round and despite his long time away from action was able to improve over the final part of the season.
 After an injury at the final round for Mattia Guadagnini, Forato was drafted into compete for his country at the 2024 Motocross des Nations.
 Following the conclusion of the season, it was announced that Forato had signed for the Honda Motoblouz team for the 2025 FIM Motocross World Championship.
 In what was an injury plagued year, Forato only competed in seven Grand Prix, eventually ending his season after the Finnish round due to required knee surgery.

+Forato moved to compete for the Fantic Factory Racing MXGP team for the 2026 season.